 Step 2 - Connecting the Switch

 Connect the new fused wire to other center terminal.
 Install switch in chosen location.
 Secure all wiring where it will be safe from abrasion and rubbing on any part of auto.
-Plastic wire ties (zip ties) are great for this and most hardware and auto parts stores have them in stock.
+Plastic wire ties or zip ties are great for this and most hardware and auto parts stores have them in stock.

 Step 3 - Check Switch for Correct Wiring